 In the same way, the chances that the overweight French bulldog will suffer from diabetes increase by producing excess insulin.
 And even obesity increases the factors to develop some cancer such as breast and urinary bladder.

 It will become weaker in terms of the immune system and contract infections and distemper; it can also present a decrease in liver function. , Increasing, in turn, gastrointestinal problems such as constipation and gas, as well as multiple coats and skin problems.

-When is Do Bulldogs Stop Growing?
+When Do French Bulldogs Stop Growing?

 Up to two years, the body of the bulldog continues to develop.
 What happens is that while the body stabilizes after 15 or 16 months, the head until 24 or 25 months continues to increase.
 Sometimes they disproportionate to the body.

 In small breeds such as French bulldogs, growth reaches its end at approximately ten months of age when their bones are already developed.
 It means that the lines of their bones are closed, and their heads or bodies will grow more than their size.